1newstar/OracleScripts/Docs/sources/QAProcesses.rst

 - Where code has DDL and DML scripts, the DDL scripts must all be executed *before* any DML can be run.
 The only exceptions to this are where the DML scripts prompt the DBA to ``COMMIT`` or ``ROLLBACK`` - these *can* be followed by DDL scripts as the data are already known to be in a valid state.

-- Code that is run on production will be *identical* to the code that runs on production. *No changes* are permitted between the test runs, and the live runs.
-If code needs to be changed to run on either system, it should be parameterised so that the correct values can be used at run time - and the release notes must fully document the desired parameters for each run.
+- Code that is run on production will be *identical* to the code that runs on non-production. *No changes* are permitted between the test runs, and the live runs.
+If code needs to be changed to run on either system, it should be parameterised so that the correct values can be used at run time - and the release notes must fully document the required parameters for each run.

 - All code will spool to a log file.
 This prevents errors from simply vanishing up the screen as the code is executed.